 Crop sensors open up a much larger variety of lenses that are often times smaller too making them more portable and ideal for certain types of shooting.
-If you’re a videographer, crop sensors are the way to go as they are much more conducive to moving images and rich videos.
+If you’re a videographer, crop sensor sizes are the way to go as they are much more conducive to moving images and rich videos.

 For the average consumer with a kit lens and a consumer grade body, stick to the crop sensor.
-For simple family pictures and a light camera to have around for events, a crop sensor will get the job done just fine.
+For simple family photos and a light camera to have around for photography events, a crop sensor will get the job done just fine.
 Camera companies have been really hard for many years to provide consumer level cameras that produce beautiful images which they absolutely do.

 For working photographers and folks entering the professional arena, I encourage you to invest in a full frame DSLR camera.
 The image quality and wide angle options are necessary to make good photos deemed professional.
 If you like shooting with natural light and low light settings, again, a full frame camera is better because it has more photosites and noise reduction capabilities.
 It’s all on how you come to terms with the setups in general, but certainly, it makes an impact on low-light and night photography work.

 Once you’ve chosen your camera, though, move on!
 Focus on mastering lighting, composition, white balance, OCF which will leader to better photos regardless of your sensor size!
 Remember, gear is supposed to help us, not to condition the way we perform our job.